Last updated: 12/7/2022

 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 DNT is a way for users to inform websites and services that they do not want certain information about their webpage visits collected over time and across websites or online services.
 We do not recognize or respond to browser-initiated DNT signals, as the Internet industry is currently still working toward defining exactly what DNT means, what it means to comply with DNT, and a common approach to responding to DNT.

-Google Ads/Facebook Pixel.
-We also use Google Ads and Facebook Pixel to deliver tailored advertising on our Sites and other websites that you may visit.
+Personalized Advertising.
+We may also use targeted advertising cookies, such as Google Ads, to deliver tailored advertising on our Sites and other websites that you may visit.
 You can learn more about how to control advertising cookies by visiting the Network Advertising Initiative’s Consumer Opt-Out link, the DAA’s Consumer Opt-Out link for browsers, or the DAA’s opt-out link for mobile devices.
 Please note that electing to opt-out will not stop advertising from appearing in your browser or applications and may make the ads you see less relevant to your interests.

 Marketing Opt-Out: We may use your personal information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us by following the unsubscribe instructions provided in any email we send, or you can contact us using the contact details provided in the “Contact Information” section below.
 You will still continue to receive service-related messages concerning products, services, or subscriptions you have purchased (unless we have indicated otherwise).

-To make a request, please call us at the following toll-free number (877) 204-9040 or visit this webpage [website page].
+To make a request, please call us at the following toll-free number (877) 204-9040 or email us at firstname.lastname@example.org.